to-ie/eeb2-reunion/README.md

 ## Contributing

 Contributions are always welcome!
+Get in touch if you are not sure how you can help!

-PRs are the simplest way.
+If you want to help out with the technical side of this project, pull requests are the simplest way.

 ## FAQ